awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

     Before deploying this solution, we recommend you [create a billing alarm to monitor your estimated AWS charges](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html).

-The user or IAM role to perform the deployment must have at least permissions defined in [this file](https://awslabs.github.io/quantum-computing-exploration-for-drug-discovery-on-aws/en/workshop/a-molecular-unfolding/permissions.json).
+The user or IAM role to perform the deployment must have at least permissions defined in the [permissions.json](https://awslabs.github.io/quantum-computing-exploration-for-drug-discovery-on-aws/en/workshop/a-molecular-unfolding/permissions.json) file.
 If you use the permissions defined in this file to deploy this solution, your CloudFormation stack name should start with `QCEDD`, for example, `QCEDDStack`.

 ## Prerequisites

-⚠️ If bellow steps have already been done, please skip preparation step.
+If bellow steps have already been done, please skip this section.

 ## Preparation: Enable Amazon Braket service

 1. Log into the AWS Management Console, and go to Amazon Braket console.
    ![braket-console](./images/braket-console.png)

-2. Click on the left menu **Permissions and Settings**, select the tab **General**, click the button **Accept and Enable**
+2. Choose **Permissions and Settings** in the left navigation pane, then choose the **General** tab, and choose **Accept and Enable**
    ![third-party](./images/third-party.png)

-3. Switch to the tab page **Execution Roles**, click the **Create Service-linked Role** button to create service-linked role.
+3. Choose the **Execution Roles** tab, and choose **Create Service-linked Role** to create service-linked role.
    ![service-linked](./images/service-linked.png)

-4. Click the **Verify Existing Roles** button to create jobs execution role
+4. Choose **Verify Existing Roles** to create jobs execution role.
    ![execution-rule](./images/execution-rule.png)

 ## Step 1: Launch the AWS CloudFormation template into your AWS account